uxkolip/react-donation-widget/README.md

 # Mock Checkout Page with Donations

+Hi!
 This repository hosts a Vite-powered React demo that showcases two checkout experiences (classic and templated) plus a dropdown-based donation widget.
 It is intended to mirror a mock Figma flow for comparing donation UX patterns.

 ## Features